CroustiTiges/Steins-Gate-Translator/README.md

 # Steins;Gate Translator - Translation Guide

 ## 0. Quick Start
+- Download <a href="https://mon-site.com](https://github.com/CroustiTiges/Steins-Gate-Translator/releases/tag/first" target="_blank">Steins Gate Translator</a>.
-If you prefer not to read, a video tutorial named `TUTO.MP4` is included in the zip folder!
+- If you prefer not to read, a video tutorial named `TUTO.MP4` is included in the zip folder!
 Otherwise, enjoy reading the guide.

 ## 1. Retrieve the Original MPK File
 - Go to the `Steins Gate` folder and copy the `script.mpk` file into the `dialogues/MPK original` folder.